Agricultural Economics Department Extension Specialists

 Specialty areas: Community Development and Regional Economics

-Michael Wilcox is Purdue Extension’s Assistant Director and Program Leader for Community Development and Associate Director of the North Central Regional Center for Rural Development (NCRCRD).
-Wilcox is also a Community and Regional Economics Specialist in the Department of Agricultural Economics.
-As Assistant Director and Specialist, Michael furthers the mission of Purdue Extension by fostering innovative, high impact Extension programs.
-Specifically, Michael provides motivation, strategy, vision, and coordination for the development and delivery of Community Development Extension programs that address the diverse needs in Indiana communities and beyond.
+Michael D. Wilcox, Jr., is a Community and Regional Economics Specialist in the Department of Agricultural Economics.
+Wilcox also serves as the Assistant Director and Program Leader for Community Development with Purdue Extension, joining the Extension staff in 2012.
+His Extension responsibilities include staff development and program planning, development, evaluation and reporting.
+He is also a Senior Associate at the Purdue Center for Regional Development (PCRD), leading and supporting Center projects related to regional development.
+He also serves as the Associate Director of the North Central Regional Center for Rural Development (NCRCRD).
+Wilcox furthers the mission of Purdue Extension by fostering innovative, high-impact Extension programs.
+Specifically, he provides motivation, strategy, vision, and coordination for the development and delivery of Community Development Extension programs that address the diverse needs in Indiana communities and beyond.

-Michael’s Extension and research work integrates the economic, environmental and social dimensions of sustainability into addressing community and regional economic issues, with a focus on entrepreneurship, placemaking, and community capacity building.
-Michael’s Extension Signature Programs include Business Retention and ExpansionEnhancing the Value of Public Spaces, and Creating Healthy Communities.
-Michael has been involved in research and Extension projects centered on the marketing of tropical tree crops in western Africa and Latin America and conservation agriculture in southern Africa.
+Wilcox’s Extension and research work integrates the economic, environmental and social dimensions of sustainability into addressing community and regional economic issues, with a focus on entrepreneurship, placemaking and community capacity building.
+His Extension signature programs include Business Retention and ExpansionEnhancing the Value of Public Spaces and Creating Healthy Communities.
+Wilcox has been involved in research and Extension projects centered on the marketing of tropical tree crops in western Africa and Latin America and conservation agriculture in southern Africa.